Car & Truck Repair

 - With higher mileage: spark plugs, belts, timing belts when applicable

 To keep running smoothly, your car highly relies on oil, lube, and oil filters.
 Oil helps in lubricating, cooling, and cleaning the internal engine components.
 With time, motor oil becomes contaminated.
-Your car needs an oil, lube, and filter change every three months (or 3,000 miles).
+Your car needs an oil, lube, and filter change every three months (or 3,000 miles) as part of your cars general auto maintenance services.
 When it is time for a lube, oil, or filter change, take your vehicle to Fallon Automotive.

 - It’s Time for the 21st Century Tune-Up

 - Keeping Your Vehicle in Tune with the Environment

 Because vehicles have changed so much over the years, the Car Care Council has introduced the ‘21st Century Tune-up’.
 This program is designed to help re-define and educate motorists as to what a tune-up should consist of on today’s modern vehicles.
 As part of the 21st Century Tune-up on today’s modern vehicles, the following systems should be inspected.